hwang-db/tf_aws_deployment/aws_databricks_modular_privatelink/README.md

 Tips: If you want to destroy your backend infra (S3+DynamoDB), since your state files of S3 and backend infra are stored in that exact S3, to avoid falling into chicken and egg problem, you need to follow these steps:
 1. Comment out remote backend and migrate states to local backend
 2. Comment out all backend resources configs, run apply to get rid of them.
 Or you can run destroy.
 ## Common Actions
+### To add specific workspace(s)

+You just need to supply with each workspace's configuration in root level `variables.tf`, similar to the examples given.
+Then you need to add the workspaces you want into locals block and run apply.
 ### To delete specific workspace(s)

 Do Not run `terraform destroy` or `terraform destroy -target` for the purpose of deleting resources.
 Instead, you should just remove resources from your `.tf` scripts and run `terraform apply`.